Mathugo/mathugo.github.io/_posts/2025-05-01-LLM Embedding Space.md

 ---

-I recently realized I have never visualized the embedding space of a large language model (LLM).
+I recently realized I have never visualized the embedding space of an LLM.
 And while it's perfectly reasonable to go through life without ever seeing the inside of an LLM's vocabulary, I personally find it satisfying to make abstract things more concrete — especially when they're hiding in 4096-dimensional space.

 LLMs are trained on vast corpora of text.
 To process text, they first tokenize it — splitting it into units ( =tokens) — and then represent each token as a dense vector in a high-dimensional space.
 These vectors are parameters of the model, learned during training.